VirtusLab/besom/template/README.md

 It will set up file structure for you and let you go in any direction you need.

-After running `pulumi up` you should see a name of your pet in Outputs of the update.
+After running `pulumi up` you should see the name of your pet in the Outputs of the update.

 ## Kubernets
 **Dependencies:** kubernetes provider, local kubernetes

-This template requiers you to have kubernetes set up locally, you can do this via docker desktop - [how to](https://docs.docker.com/desktop/kubernetes/).
+This template requires you to have kubernetes set up locally, you can do this via docker desktop - [how to](https://docs.docker.com/desktop/kubernetes/).

 It deploys nginx to your kubernetes cluster.
-It's identical to offical Pulumi kuberenetes template for example [the TypeScript one](https://github.com/pulumi/templates/tree/master/kubernetes-typescript).
+It's identical to the offical Pulumi kuberenetes template for example [the TypeScript one](https://github.com/pulumi/templates/tree/master/kubernetes-typescript).

 After running `pulumi up` you can check the deployment using `kubectl get pods` you should see your nginx pod running.